Home

 Don’t have a credit card, no problem.
 You can now pay fines and fees with cash at a number of retail locations.
 For more information check out this Quick Reference Guide.
 Stay tuned for more ways to pay in cash coming soon.

-We are hiring!
-We’re looking for team players and smiling faces!
-If that’s you, fill out an application.
-You can submit your completed application and resume using the contact button above (enter employment in subject line).
-We will be scheduling interviews soon and look forward to meeting you!
+We are not currently hiring!
+However we are often looking for team players and smiling faces!
+If that’s you, fill out an application and we will keep it on file.
+You can submit your completed application to Johnmiddleton@kycourts.net.

 The Kenton County Justice Center is open normal business hours 8 am to 4 pm, Monday-Friday (except holidays).
 Cutoff for posting bonds and making payments over the phone is 3:30 pm.
 You may also be eligible to do some payments on-line or at select retail locations.